GiovannaAndreucci/g2-2025-website/docs/_pages/example.markdown

 Once we obtained our dataset, the challenge was to classify the articles by medical discipline.
 Within a timeframe of no more than ten years, hundreds of new diseases (think, for example, of COVID) have emerged, requiring innovative therapeutic approaches that do not fit into previous classifications.
 Another issue that cannot be overlooked is the lack of standardization in medical terminology.

-However, our goal was not simply to reach the ‘leaves of the tree’, but rather to identify the ‘main branches’.
+<strong>However, our goal was not simply to reach the ‘leaves of the tree’, but rather to identify the ‘main branches’</strong>.

 In a context where the redundancy of specific terms can be misleading, it is necessary to have a system capable of performing high-level abstraction.
-For this purpose, we leveraged the capabilities of MedGemma, an LLM developed by Google and specialized in medical texts.
+For this purpose, we leveraged the capabilities of <strong>MedGemma</strong>, an LLM developed by Google and specialized in medical texts.

 Here are our initial results.

 <div class="flourish-embed flourish-bar-chart-race" data-src="visualisation/24243729"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/24243729/thumbnail" width="100%" alt="bar-chart-race visualization" /></noscript></div>

 The chart dynamically displays the number of articles for the 10 most frequent medical areas.
 In this 'publication race', the rapid rise of the 'Infectious Disease' category can be observed, alongside 'Immunology', coinciding with 2020-2021.
-Nevertheless, scientific research on a topic of enduring interest remains predominant: oncology.
+Nevertheless, scientific research on a topic of enduring interest remains predominant: <strong>oncology</strong>.
 The surge in publications related to 'Immunology' and 'Infectious Disease' is even more evident in the following line plot.
 The chart shows, for each medical category, the year-over-year difference in the number of publications.